Potentials and opportunities for companies

 Why is sustainability management relevant to your company?

-Due to increasing societal and political requirements at national and international level, many companies have to deal more in detail with the topic of sustainability:
+Due to increasing societal and political requirements at national and international level, many companies have to deal deeper with the topic of sustainability:

 - Entry into force of the UN Sustainability Development Goals (SDGs) as a global objective

-- Commitment to CSR-Company-Reporting in the EU for corporation
+- Commitment to CSR reporting in the EU for corporations

-- Climate change mitigation now laid down as objective at the Paris climate conference
+- Establishment of the 2-degree at the Paris climate conference

 With a holistic sustainability management, companies can minimize their risks, open up new business areas as well as improve their reputation - and thus gain competitive advantages.